 4. Upon acceptance, filmmakers (or primary contact) will provide the following by the dates specified by festival organizers:

-* Required: An exhibition version of the film in Quicktime with a resolution of at least 1080p, encoded using H.264, H.265, ProRes, or Uncompressed.
+○ Required: An exhibition version of the film in Quicktime with a resolution of at least 1080p, encoded using H.264, H.265, or ProRes.

-* Press materials as itemized in the Filmmaker Info & Consent Form.
+○ Press materials as itemized in the Filmmaker Info & Consent Form that you will receive.

 5. Filmmakers are responsible for shipping costs associated with delivering all materials to the Indy Film Fest.
 The Indy Film Fest may assume the cost of return shipping of exhibition copies following the run of the festival upon request.

-6. The Indy Film Fest reserves the right to rescind acceptance of any film.
+6. The Indy Film Fest reserves the right to rescind acceptance of any film for any reason.

 Should you have any questions regarding this process or your film’s eligibility, please email firstname.lastname@example.org.